casti136/Cats-Dogs_Detection/README.md

 # Cats-Dogs_Detection
-Using MAchine Learning algorithms with the help of Keras, Tensorflow, and several other libraries.
+Using Machine Learning algorithms with the help of Keras, Tensorflow, and several other libraries.

+Data Set from "